 How Are Home Insurance Companies Rated

 J.D.
 Power conducts an annual survey of homeowner insurance customers and asks them to rate insurers on certain criteria.
 They examine 5 main factors for rating an insurance company.
 These include non-claim interaction, price, policy offerings, billing & payment, and claims.
-There are 3 sub-factors for non-claim interaction such as local broker or agent, website and call center service representative.
-The survey calculates satisfaction level on a scale of 1000 points.
+There are 3 sub-factors for non-claim interaction such as local broker or agent, website, and call a center service representative.
+The survey calculates satisfaction levels on a scale of 1000 points.

 FAQs About Home Insurance Companies

-There are many questions that come to our mind when we look at the bigger picture of the home insurance industry, its rules and regulations etc.
+There are many questions that come to our mind when we look at the bigger picture of the home insurance industry, its rules, regulations, etc.